pfaffventer/ibear-co-za-eclipse-rcp/README.md

 ![alt text](https://github.com/pfaffventer/ibear-co-za-eclipse-rcp/blob/master/readme.resource/filter_panel_000.PNG "Filter panel")

-* The __search__ widget will filter for any field in the grid matching the text entered in the search field.
+* The "Search" widget will filter for any field in the grid matching the text entered in the search field.